oceanprotocol/aquarius/README.md

 - a Decryptor class that handles decompression and decryption on the chain data, through communication with Provider
 - a set of `ALLOWED_PUBLISHERS`, if such a restriction exists.
 You can set a limited number of allowed publisher addresses using this env variable.
 - a Purgatory, based on the `ASSET_PURGATORY_URL` and `ACCOUNT_PURGATORY_URL` env variables.
 These mark some assets as being in purgatory (`"isInPurgatory": True`), enabling restrictions for some assets or accounts.
+- a VeAllocate, based on the `VEALLOCATE_URL` and `VEALLOCATE_UPDATE_INTERVAL` env variables.
+This updates the veAllocation for datasets.
 - start blocks, if such defined using `BFACTORY_BLOCK` and `METADATA_CONTRACT_BLOCK`.
 These start blocks are coroborated with the last stored blocks per Elasticsearch, to avoid indexing multiple times

 The EventsMonitor processes block chunks as defined using `BLOCKS_CHUNK_SIZE`.
 For each block, it retrieves all `MetadataCreated` and `MetadataUpdated` events, and these events are processed inside the `MetadataCreatedProcessor` and `MetadataUpdatedProcessor` classes.
 These processors run the following flow: